Tennis: Novak Djokovic granted 'exemption' to play 2022 Australian Open - NZ Herald

 However, he can expect to receive a frosty reception from crowds when he takes to the court Down Under.

-Pundits have slammed the fact Djokovic has been given an exemption to enter the country, arguing it completely goes against the restrictions Australians have faced during the pandemic and flies in the face of soaring cases numbers.
+Pundits and players have been quick to criticise the fact Djokovic has been given an exemption to enter the country, arguing it completely goes against the restrictions Australians have faced during the pandemic and flies in the face of soaring cases numbers.

 "Reckon they've misread the room on the Novak decision," Channel 7 sports reporter Ryan Daniels tweeted.